energy-code/academic/content/post/WFH_C19.md

 ## Workspace

 A defined workspace makes all the difference.
 Some of us have desks at home.
 Most people haven't needed a real home office and will have to repurpose another space as a work area.
 Sure, you can work from the couch with your laptop, but you won't be as productive.
 If you must sit with a laptop on your lap consider getting a [padded lap desk](https://www.amazon.com/gp/product/B00HUEZ7W0/).
 The obvious candidate is the dinner table, but many creative options exist as well such as a nightstand or ironing board.
-Just search Twitter for &quot;WFH&quot; for inspiration on creative workspaces spurred by necessity.
+JIf you don’t have a separate room you can define a workspace by boxing it in with masking tape on the floor.
+If you need more inspiration on creative workspaces spurred by necessity just search Twitter for “WFH”.

+## Ergonomics
+Ergonomics and layout are important.
+When possible, make your workspace as ergonomic as possible to avoid creating aches and pains you don’t already have.
+You can use this ergonomics tool to guide your new setup.

 ## Lighting